-Here’s a list of American food companies that sell meat with one of the following labels: grass-fed, pasture-raised, free range, organic, or humane certified.
-To see if these brands are sold at your grocery store, click on the green links below and use each company’s store locator.
+Below is a list of major American food companies that sell meat with one of the following labels: grass-fed, pasture-raised, free range, organic, or humane certified.
+To see if these brands are sold at your grocery store, click the green links below and use each company’s store locator.

 Note: A brand’s presence on this page does not indicate endorsement by Humaneitarian, nor have I independently verified any company’s claims.

 Applegate (store locator here) buys meat from nearly 1,000 farms and mainly sells deli meat, hot dogs, and frozen products.
 Their meat is either certified organic or natural — the animals are raised differently under these two categories, with certified organic requiring more for animal welfare.
 About 90% of all Applegate beef (both organic and natural) is 100% grass-fed.
 This grass-fed beef is sourced from either Australia or Uruguay because, as a senior employee at Applegate explained, the U.S. “does not have enough land to do pastured, grass-fed beef affordably at the volumes that Applegate uses.”
 Applegate beef products include organic hot dogs, sliced roast beef, and frozen organic beef burgers.
 Online ordering is available.

 Niman Ranch (no store locator; find their products at Whole Foods and small grocery stores) was a pioneer in sustainable and humane animal farming.
 Today, their beef cattle are pasture-raised until the last 3 to 5 months of their lives, when they’re “finished” on corn (so they’re not 100% grass-fed).
 Most of Niman’s cattle are finished on the land they were raised on; the rest are sent to small- or medium-sized feedlots.
 Niman follows its own humane handling standards; their beef sold at Whole Foods is third-party certified at GAP Level 4.
 Online ordering is available.